botpress/docs/docs/nlu/intent-matching.md

 ![](../assets/intent-matching-slot-conversation.png)

-> **Note**: The Slot Skill uses implicit intent matching in the background.
+&gt; **Note**: The Slot Skill uses implicit intent matching in the background.
 So it's not required to have a transition to a Slot Skill.